e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week5/wednesday.md

 ### What did you work on yesterday?

--Busy with other class did not start on index.html file yet
+- Busy with other class did not start on index.html file yet

 ### What are your blockers?

--no blockers
+- no blockers

 ### What will you work on today?

--wont be working on anything today.
+- wont be working on anything today.
 Will start tomorrow

 ### How close are we to hitting our sprint goals?

-_[INSERT]_
+- Almost there!

 <h1><span style="color: red;">Uposhanto B.</span></h1>